MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/set-up-gateway.md

 ## Gateway setup steps

-[Administrators](/power-platform/admin/admin-documentation)set up gateways.
+[Administrators](/power-platform/admin/admin-documentation) set up gateways.
 To set up the gateway:

 1. Create a new [Windows VM](/azure/virtual-machines/overview) or provision a new or repurposed server specifically for SAP integration with Power Platform.

 1. Install the most recent [Microsoft .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) listed in the _System Requirements_ section on the [gateway download page](https://www.microsoft.com/download/details.aspx?id=53127) onto the machine.

-1. Install the most recent version of the [on-premises data gateway](/data-integration/gateway/service-gateway-install#download-and-install-a-standard-gateway) onto the machine (December 16, 2022, or later).
+1. [Install](/data-integration/gateway/service-gateway-install) the [most recent version of the on-premises data gateway](/data-integration/gateway/service-gateway--monthly-updates) onto the machine.
+The on-premises data gateways are updated monthly.
+Be sure to develop a plan of action to regularly [update on-premises data gateways](/data-integration/gateway/service-gateway-update?source=recommendations) to ensure optimal performance.

 1. Install most recent version of [Microsoft C++ Runtime DLLs](/cpp/windows/latest-supported-vc-redist?view=msvc-170&preserve-view=true).
 SAP's NCo 3.1 download requires this library to support the .NET Framework.

-1. Install [SAP Connector for Microsoft .NET 3.1 (NCo3.1)](https://support.sap.com/en/product/connectors/msnet.html) on the machine.
+1. Install [SAP Connector for Microsoft .NET 3.1 (NCo 3.1)](https://support.sap.com/en/product/connectors/msnet.html) on the machine.

 > [!IMPORTANT]
 >